 Slowly mom noticeably improved (to me anyway).
 Her bouts of illness were fewer and farther between and each one seemed to be less severe.
 Trips to the hospital became a memory of the past.

-Just last week, her and I were shopping and she had that chronic cough usually following a bout of digestive upset.
+Just last week, her and I were shopping and she had that chronic cough usually following a digestive upset.
 She admitted that she had experienced a night of heartburn, keeping her from sleep most of the night, which definitely did not make her happy.
 This time, however, it was very different.
 This time, she admitted, “I know what caused my heartburn.
 It was the peppers I had at dinner.”

 This was a huge shift.
 Mom willingly took responsibility for her food choices.
 She admitted that she thought peppers had bothered her previously and this time she was sure of it.
 The big difference this time was that she was not mad about it.
 She was actually excited that she had figured it out on her own.
 This time I did not have to tell her to stop eating them, she told me she was done eating them.